-Failure to examine the Student Handbook/ Code of Conduct does not excuse students from the policies and procedures described herein.
-Individual factors, illness, or con- flicting advice from any source are not satisfactory grounds for seeking exemptions from these policies and procedures.
-All policies contained in the Student Handbook/ Code of Conduct are subject to change without prior notice.
+WKO 110 : NCCER CORE Credits 3 Failure to examine the Student Handbook does not excuse students from the policies and procedures described herein.
+Individual factors, illness, or conflicting advice from any source are not satisfactory grounds for seeking exemptions from these policies and procedures.
+All policies contained in the Student Handbook and Student Code of Conduct are subject to change without prior notice.

+Student Life

-Student Life Derika Hodge Griffin, Associate Dean of Students
+Dr. Nick Jones, Associate Dean of Student Affairs